pyalarmdotcom/pyalarmdotcomajax/README.md

 The CLI is available by running `adc` from anywhere in your terminal.
 Use `adc --help` for more information.

-Detailed helptext for the CLI is also available in this repo at [pyalarmdotcomajax/adc/README.md](pyalarmdotcomajax/adc/README.md).
+Detailed helptext for the CLI is also available [here](pyalarmdotcomajax/adc/README.md).

 ## Development